-Jo, from Cambridge, is running the London Marathon this year to raise money for Cruse Bereavement Care.
-Jo is taking on her first marathon to say thank you to Cruse after they supported her after the death of her mum and dad.
+Jo, from Cambridge, ran the London Marathon this year to raise money for Cruse Bereavement Care.
+Jo ran her first marathon to say thank you to Cruse after they supported her after the death of her mum and dad.

-“I want to run the London Marathon to thank Cruse Bereavement Care for the support they gave me during the hardest period in my life.
+“I ran the London Marathon to thank Cruse Bereavement Care for the support they gave me during the hardest period in my life.

 “It was a few months after my 30th birthday when life as I knew it changed forever.
 What should have been one of the most exciting times of my life - achieving career, relationship and personal goals became the most difficult.
 In the space of three years, my sister and I lost our mum and dad to cancer.

 “Of course, I tried to put on a brave face, throwing myself into work (leaving my emotions at the door, as was the way back then); and into my friendships and social life - but it just wasn’t the same; and faking it was becoming increasingly hard.

 “Thankfully, around 8 months after we lost mum and 7 months after dad was diagnosed, I admitted I needed help and found Cruse.